alecthomas/voluptuous/README.rst

   >>> schema({})
   Traceback (most recent call last):
   ...
-  Invalid: required key 'q' not provided
+  InvalidList: required key 'q' not provided

 ...must be a string::

   >>> schema({'q': 123})
   Traceback (most recent call last):
   ...
-  Invalid: expected str for dictionary value @ data['q']
+  InvalidList: expected str for dictionary value @ data['q']

 ...and must be at least one character in length::

   >>> schema({'q': ''})
   Traceback (most recent call last):
   ...
-  Invalid: length of value must be at least 1 for dictionary value @ data['q']
+  InvalidList: length of value must be at least 1 for dictionary value @ data['q']
   >>> schema({'q': '#topic'})
   {'q': '#topic'}